 arthritis (osteoarthritis), back pain,

 loss of hearing, broken bones (fractures), heart failure and, rarely, a form of bone cancer.

-Updated April 2015 by Jennifer Murphy, MD.
-Written by Roy Altman, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by James Udell, MD.
+Written by Roy Altman, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.